angadhn/MySite/_notes/This site.md

 ![F.J.
 Cole, “The History of Albrecht Dürer’s Rhinoceros in Zoological Literature,” *Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice* (London, 1953), ed.
 E. Ashworth Underwood, 337-356.
 From page 71 of Edward Tufte’s *Visual Explanations*.](assets/OldSite/rhino.png)
 ```
 Within Obsidian, this gives me an image (without captions, which I can live with for my writing).
-On the website, I have been able to build in some nifty behaviour: in most cases, captions appear on the right margin of an image but, on mobile screens, defaults to being under the image.
-I think this optimises for both my writing and reading experience.
-I think the power of this is best experienced in [[The winds have been howling for a hundred years at NASA's Virginia Research Center]], an article translated from Hungarian to English [^8].
+On the website, I have been able to build in some nifty behaviour with Claude: on bigger screens, captions appear on the right margin of an image but, on mobile screens, defaults to being beneath the image.
+I think this optimises for both writing and reading experiences.
+I think the beauty of this can be best experienced in [[The winds have been howling for a hundred years at NASA's Virginia Research Center]], a photographic celebration of NASA Langley's centenary year )translated from Hungarian to English [^8]).
 ### Full Width Figures and Margin Figures
-I don't have a good Liquid tags-free solution for full-width and margin figures.
-There is probably a time and place to use both types of figures.
-The below is a great example of when full width is needed:
+Ultra wide images and images in the margin are also possible but I don't have a good Liquid tags-free solution for either.
+There is probably a time and place to use these types of figures.
+The below is a great example of when full width looks great and is useful:

 {% fullwidth 'assets/OldSite/napoleons-march.png' "Napoleon's March *(Edward Tufte’s English translation)*" %}